8 Myths About Marriage You Can Safely Ignore

 Myth: You’ll be able to change your partner’s annoying habits

 He’s not going to stop chewing with his mouth open or obsessing over baseball stats just because you two got hitched.
 Expecting a spouse to change “because he or she loves you” isn’t about love, it’s about manipulation—or possibly just delusion, according to Dave Willis, author of The Seven Laws of Love.
 It’s normal for partners to make minor behavioral shifts throughout a marriage—like learning to put dirty socks in the hamper—but expecting them to make major changes is fruitless, and it will only breed resentment that drives a wedge between you.
-That’s why honesty may not always be the best policy: Here are lies it’s okay to tell your partner.
+That’s why honesty may not always be the best policy.

 Myth: You’ll automatically know each other’s thoughts